 - Frequent, small amounts of urine

 It is important to contact your doctor if you are experiencing any signs or symptoms of a urinary tract infection.

 What Are The Common Causes of a UTI?

 The most common cause of a urinary tract infection is when bacteria enters the urinary tract through the urethra and begin to enter the bladder.
 This leads to the bacteria multiplying and may grow into a full-blown infection of the urinary tract.
 If the infection is not treated, it may continue on to infect the kidneys.
 Women are more prone to urinary tract infections than men due to having a shorter urethra, which allows a quicker introduction to bacteria to the bladder.

 Our urologists usually treat urinary tract infections with antibiotics.
 Symptoms typically clear up within a few days of treatment, but it may be recommended by your doctor to continue the antibiotics for up to a week or more.
 Pain medication may be prescribed in addition to the antibiotics that numbs your bladder and urethra to relieve the burning while urinating.

-How to Prevent a UTI
+How Can You Prevent a UTI?

 Follow these lifestyle tips in order to prevent urinary tract infections in the future:

 - Empty your bladder as soon as you need to go and ensure that you have emptied your bladder completely